bevyengine/rfcs/rfcs/51-animation-composition.md

 this RFC and thus are explicit non-goals here.

 ## User-facing explanation
-Individual animations describe the state of a hierarchy of entities at a given moment in time.
-The values in a given animation clip can be blended with one or more others to produce a composite animation that would otherwise need to be authored by hand.
-These blends are usually weighted to allow certain clips to have a stronger influence the final animation output, and these weights may evolve over time.
+An `AnimationGraph` is a component that lives on the root of an entity hierarchy.
+Users can add clips to it for it to play.
+Unlike the current `AnimationPlayer`, it does not always exclusively play one active animation clip, allowing users to blend any combination of the clips stored within.
+This produces a composite animation that would otherwise need to be authored by hand.

+Each clip has its on assigned weight.
+As a clips weight grows relative to the other clips in the graph, it's influence on the final output grows.
+These weights may evolve over time to allow a smooth transition between animations.

 A common example of this kind of blending is smoothing out a transition from one animation clip to another.
 As a character stops walking and starts running, bones